dlclark/regexp2/README.md

-# What is it?
 Regexp2 is a more feature-rich RegExp engine for Go.
 It doesn't have constant time guarantees, but it allows backtracking and is compatible with Perl5 and .NET.
 You'll likely be better off with the RE2 engine from the 'regexp' package and should only use this if you need to write very complex patterns or require compatibility with .NET.

-# Basis of the engine?
+# Basis of the engine
 The engine is ported from the .NET framework's System.Text.RegularExpressions.Regex engine.
-That engine was open sourced in 2015 under the MIT license and is a nice foundation for this kind of project.
-There are some fundamental differences between .NET strings and Go strings that require a bit of borrowing from the Go framework regex engine as well.
+That engine was open sourced in 2015 under the MIT license.
+There are some fundamental differences between .NET strings and Go strings that required a bit of borrowing from the Go framework regex engine as well.
+I cleaned up a couple of the dirtier bits during the port (regexcharclass.cs was terrible), but the parse tree, code emmitted, and therefore patterns matched should be identical.

-# Lifecycle
-I've run a battery of tests against regexp2 from various sources and found the debug output matches the .NET engine.

 # Installing
 This is a go-gettable library, so install is easy: